 Physical causes of bruxism, like crooked or missing teeth, can be addressed by your dentist.

-But why do some people have the innate urge to clench their teeth to the point of pain or searing down the enamel?
+But why do some people have the innate urge to clench their teeth to the point of pain or shearing down the enamel?

-Genetic studies point to the serotonin system as one cause.
+Genomics studies point to the serotonin system as one strong cause.
 People with genetic variants in a serotonin receptor are at an increased risk for bruxism.[ref]

-Anxiety has long been linked to teeth grinding, and, indeed, research studies bear out that people with anxiety are more likely to have bruxism.[ref]
+Anxiety has long been linked to teeth grinding, and research shows that people with anxiety are more likely to have bruxism.[ref]

 Check your genetic data for rs2770304 (23andMe v4; AncestryDNA)

 - C/C: 2X increased risk of bruxism (teeth grinding)[ref]